-Schools annually distribute to parents and students eligible because of their age a copy of the Code of Conduct.
-At the beginning of the school year, you will be asked to sign and return to your child's school the statement on the tear-off page on the back cover of the Code of Conduct booklet, indicating that you received and read the revised booklet for the new school year.
+At this time, the Code of Conduct is available online in both English and Spanish only.
+Once students are back in schools for in-person instruction, schools will annually distribute to parents and students eligible because of their age a copy of the Code of Conduct.
+Parents/Guardians will be asked to sign and return to your child's school the statement on the tear-off page on the back cover of the Code of Conduct booklet, indicating that you received and read the revised booklet for the new school year.